koishiGH/RaymanReLegends/Notes.md

 From my understanding, in this case it's so multiple instances of the game cannot be opened.

-# sub_1F3CC0 (renamed to ApplicationFramework__init) - Initializer?...
+# sub_903CC0 (renamed to ApplicationFramework__init) - Initializer?...

 ## Thoughts/How it works

-Okay so this HAS a lot of things, it handles the launch arguments, calls sub_1F1D50 which calls sub_A3CDD0 which calls sub_A3CC20, handles stuff related to the Network Services, handles the Bundle_[DEVICE].ipk (I think)
+Okay so this HAS a lot of things, it handles the launch arguments, calls sub_1F1D50 which calls sub_A3CDD0 which calls sub_A3CC20, handles stuff related to the Network Services

+sub_901B30 handles launch arguments (?)
+sub_90ABA0 handles the Bundle_[DEVICE].ipk (I think)

 ### Launch argument example